GraphBLAS/SuiteSparseSessions/Session3/README.md

 - Sparse → Bitmap: Requires moving data (needs templating for different types)

 **Key Quote:**
-> "Graph laws must always respect the structural computation of its result.
+> "GraphBLAS must always respect the structural computation of its result.
 You always have to say it's not there or it's there, and you get the right answer."
 [01:03:36]

 ### Hysteresis and Format Stability [01:04:41 - 01:05:09]